Rakuten Mobile Park Miyagi: Smile Glico Park and amusement rides

-When the newly-renovated Miyagi Stadium opened in 2005, Rakuten Mountain, the left-center field seating area, was a turf lawn until a temporary seating section was erected there in 2013.
+When the newly renovated Miyagi Stadium opened in 2005, Rakuten Mountain, the left-center field seating area, was a grass lawn until a temporary seating section was erected there in 2013.
 During the 2015–16 offseason, the temporary stands were removed and the area was redeveloped into a "park within a park" to further push Rakuten's "ball park concept".
 Named Smile Glico Park for sponsor Ezaki Glico, the resulting 4000 m2 recreation area accommodates approximately 7,000 people and includes amusement attractions and game seating.
-The highlight of the park is a 16 gondola, 36-metre-tall ferris wheel from which fans can watch the game that was requisitioned from the closed Sendai Hi-Land amusement park.
+The highlight of the park is a 16-gondola, 36-metre-tall Ferris wheel from which fans can watch a baseball game.
+The wheel was purchased and relocated from the closed Sendai Hi-Land amusement park and refurbished for the total cost of ¥200 million.
+The lights outfitted along its spokes and the circular screen on its center hub allows the wheel to interact with events occurring during a game.
 A merry-go-round and a playground were added to the park, as well as other temporary attractions such as a climbing wall and a double-decker bus.
 Fans have access to the amusement area with purchase of a ticket to an Eagles game, however individual tickets to Smile Glico Park are also sold separately and on non-game days.
-In 2020, a café building was converted into a small, 4-room, Eagles-themed hotel named Rakuten STAY x EAGLES. in the park is also open to reservations for both game and non-game days.
+In 2020, a café building in the park was converted into a small, 4-room, Eagles-themed hotel named Rakuten STAY x EAGLES.
+It is also open to reservations for both game and non-game days.

 Rakuten opened a thrill ride at the top of the stands on the third base side in 2018.
 The ride, dubbed the "Eagle Bridge", consisted of two beams suspended 20 m above the ground, one to walk across and another with a swing affixed to the end.
 In addition to being available during game days, the attraction was also operated on non-game days when Smile Glico Park was open despite not being located within the Glico Park.
 Eagle Bridge was dismantled before the 2020 season.